noldest/checkers-in-pdf/README.md

 This was pretty fun, I had no idea pdfs could do cursed things like this.

-Further information:
+### Further information:

-Mozilla's explanation for adding form filling support: https://hacks.mozilla.org/2021/10/implementing-form-filling-and-accessibility-in-the-firefox-pdf-viewer/
+Mozilla's explanation for adding form filling support - https://hacks.mozilla.org/2021/10/implementing-form-filling-and-accessibility-in-the-firefox-pdf-viewer/